Time Encoding of Finite-Rate-of-Innovation Signals: Conclusions

 \section{Conclusions}

 We considered time-encoding of FRI signals, in particular, using the crossing-time-encoding and the integrate-and-fire time-encoding machines.
-We analyzed time-encoding in the Fourier domain, and showed the time-encoded measurements of the FRI signal, obtained via a suitable sampling kernel, can be used to find the Fourier coefficients by solving a linear system of equations.
+We analyzed time-encoding in the Fourier domain, and showed the time-encoded measurements of the FRI signal, obtained via a suitable sampling kernel, can be used to compute the Fourier coefficients by solving a linear system of equations.
 The framework extends to the multichannel setting, where the sampling requirement is reduced in each channel.
-Using the Fourier coefficients, standard FRI signal recovery techniques become applicable.
-We presented sufficient conditions for perfect recovery using single- and multichannel C-TEM and IF-TEM.
+Using the Fourier coefficients, standard FRI signal reconstruction techniques become applicable.
+We presented sufficient conditions for perfect reconstruction using single- and multichannel C-TEM and IF-TEM.
 We also considered the effect of measurement noise as jitter in the trigger times.
-We proposed an optimization strategy for signal recovery, which is similar to the Generalized FRI technique, dubbed GenFRI-TEM, to jointly solve for the Fourier coefficients and the annihilating filter.
-We validated the claims via simulations and showed that GenFRI-TEM provides the least mean-squared error and the lowest bias in signal recovery as compared with the other methods.
+We proposed an optimization strategy for signal reconstruction, which is similar to the Generalized FRI technique (GenFRI-TEM) to jointly solve for the Fourier coefficients and the annihilating filter.
+Simulation results showed that GenFRI-TEM provides the least mean-squared error and the lowest bias in signal reconstruction compared with the benchmark methods.